Open main menu

 Price Paid: $140

 I could not believe how well these boots fit right out of the box.
-My old Asolo's had finally bitten the dust and I did not have time to break in another set of those before hitting the 72 mile High Sierra Trail with my son's Boy Scout Troop.
+My old Asolos had finally bitten the dust and I did not have time to break in another set of those before hitting the 72-mile High Sierra Trail with my son's Boy Scout Troop.

-These were waterproof, unbelievably comfortable and offered great traction.
-My feet usually get sore from hiking, but with these I was fine, even after a 19 mile day with a 52 pound pack.
+These were waterproof, unbelievably comfortable, and offered great traction.
+My feet usually get sore from hiking, but with these I was fine, even after a 19-mile day with a 52-pound pack.

 I really appreciated the light weight as well.
-The roomy toe box and snug heel were the perfect combination for me and a better fit than I have had with Asolo, Vasque, HiTech and Merrell.
+The roomy toe box and snug heel were the perfect combination for me and a better fit than I have had with Asolo, Vasque, HiTec, and Merrell.

 My issue is the sole.
 After two days, one of the lugs was peeling off.
 I am returning these, but am looking forward to the heavier Keen Oregon PCT boots that I just ordered.
 Hope they fit as well!

-Break-in Period: around the office was all I needed
+Break-in period: around the office was all I needed

 Price Paid: $140

-very light, soft, orthopedic and comfortable. especially appropriate for using in the city.
-Its waterproofing and breathability features are awesome...
+Very light, soft, orthopedic and comfortable.
+Especially appropriate for using in the city.
+Its waterproofing and breathability features are awesome.

 Pros